-But the building at Jarlshof didn’t stop with the Vikings.
-By the 13th century, a medieval farmhouse and barn replaced the longhouses, showing the change of people who were now living in Shetland.
+But the settlements at Jarlshof didn’t stop with the Vikings.
+By the 13th century, a medieval farmhouse and barn replaced the longhouses, showing the change in the lives of the people who were now living in Shetland.

 After Shetland became part of Scotland in 1496, a Scottish Lairds house was built on the site, which is the final major structure you can visit at Jarlshof.
 It was called the Old House of Sumburgh, which is Old Norse for “fort”.